shippy/shippy.github.io/src/content/blog/2024/langfuse-prompt-workflow.md

 ---
 title: "Langfuse, Instructor & FastAPI: Prompt Management Workflow"
 description: "Quick practitioner's notes on actual usage."
-pubDate: 2024-07-19
+date: 2024-07-20
 categories:
   - "llms"
-heroImage: ./images/three-sources-interacting.png
+image: ./images/three-sources-interacting.png
-draft: true
 ---

 A recent LLM project required a locally-hosted solution for tracing and prompt management.
-I've been eyeing [Langfuse](https://langfuse.com/), which integrates low-level tracing (á la [LangSmith](https://docs.smith.langchain.com/tracing/faq/logging_and_viewing), [Logfire](https://logfire.pydantic.dev) or [LangTail](https://langtail.com)) with prompt management and a usage dashboard (as well as other features) - but you can deploy it on your own infrastructure without paying up the wazoo.
+I've been eyeing [Langfuse](https://langfuse.com/), which integrates low-level tracing (á la [LangSmith](https://docs.smith.langchain.com/), [Logfire](https://logfire.pydantic.dev) or [LangTail](https://langtail.com)) with prompt management and a usage dashboard (as well as other features) - but you can deploy it on your own infrastructure without paying up the wazoo.

 Two straightforward usage issues came up in the process: how to patch OpenAI Chat Completions endpoint with multiple OpenAI-patching libraries, and how to set up a prompt management workflow.
 Since I couldn't find any write-up online or related messages on the many associated Discord servers, I'm noting my solution here.